Alniarez/alniarez-web/_posts/2023-04-18-lars-memorial.md

 Talking to her previous owner I digged a bit more into Lars history.
 Lars was adopted from a household where he was not wanted.
 His cage partner and lover had died already and he was no longer a youngster.
 He moved with his new owner and was introduced to Cora.
-They lived together for 6 years until her life got complicated.
+They lived together for 6 years until her life got complicated (the owner, not the piggies).
 I showed up then and adopted Lars and Cora in 2020.
 That makes his death date of 17/04/2023 to be between his 10th and 12th year of life.
 Lars was indeed a very old animal.

 I worked hard to give him and the others the best life I could give.
 Lars warmed my heart and everyone's he meet.
 He was not the smartest but he was very brave in the presence of food.
 He survived  multiple owners, complicated medical issues and reached a very advanced age.
 Being with him was a joy.
 My guinea pigs have been the highlight of my life this last few difficult years.